masonzorer/Reinforcement-Learning/README.md

-# OpenAI_Gym_RL
+# Reinforcement Learning
-Experimentation with reinforcement learning on OpenAI Gym
+Experimentation with PPO and more on OpenAI Gym